steadybit/extension-http/README.md

 ### Using Docker

-This extension is by default deployed using our [outpost.sh docker compose script](https://docs.steadybit.com/install-and-configure/install-outpost-agent-preview/install-as-docker-container).
+This extension is by default deployed using our [agents.sh docker compose script](https://docs.steadybit.com/install-and-configure/install-agent/install-as-docker-container).

 Or you can run it manually: